 From the wiring diagram, the supply enters the fixture or junction box and connects to the right switch common terminal.

-Two Romex cables with four wires and earth cable joined at the junction box to connect the traveler terminal of the two switches and the bulb.
+Two Romex cables with four wires and an earth cable joined at the junction box to connect the traveler terminal of the two switches and the bulb.

 Difference between a three-way light switch and a single pole